Elizabeth Vesey: Bluestocking group

+Demise and death

 In 1782 both her own and her husband's health began to fail; she feared she was losing both her sight and hearing and Agmondesham Vesey died on 3 June 1785.

 Vesey and Miss Handcock were left facing relative poverty when they found that Agmondesham had left them nothing in his will, despite leaving £1000 to his mistress.
 At the time of their marriage Elizabeth had turned over all her own funds to her new husband.
 Their only income was Vesey's jointure and Handcock's annuity which together brought in about £800 a year.
 Some help was given to the pair by various relatives and in 1788 they were able to move to the house of Vesey's cousin, Lord Cremorne in Chelsea.

 In Chelsea, Elizabeth became consumed by a tearful depression.
 Despite brief appearances, she never again assumed the place she had previously held in society.
 Friends blamed her depression on her lack of religious conviction.

 Miss Handcock died in January 1789 and Elizabeth followed early in 1791.